rrvt/FtpApp/README.md

 ### OpenSSL

-I've included the OpenSSL.3.1 library to make sure that the application can be built.
-Having said that, it is compiled only for the libraries that are needed by the Ftp Library.
+I've used OpenSSL.3.1 in the build.  it is compiled only for the libraries that are needed by the Ftp Library.
 It compiles into two libraries that are referenced in FtpApp.

 Compiling OpenSSL is a big, complex process best left to the originators of OpenSSL.
-So there is a command file (i.e. BuildForWin.cmd) that runs in JP Software's Take Command (i.e. a third party DOS box) that will build the OpenSSL libraries, test files, OpenSSL, and other miscellaneous features.
+So there is a command/script file (i.e. BuildForWin.cmd) that will build the OpenSSL libraries, test files, OpenSSL, and other miscellaneous features.
 The command file, BuildForWin.cmd, also initializes the nMake facility for Visual Studio.
 BuildForWin.cmd accepts three arguments:

   * The Configuration (Debug or Release)